-If fall for you means warm, delicious drinks to keep toasty, do your research on those amazing pumpkin-spiced lattes, hot cocoa, apple cider, and peppermint mochas.
-These drinks are super sweet and delectable, but they also contain loads of sugar and can make your blood sugars jump if you're not careful.
-Make sure you are asking about the nutritional information when ordering a sweet drink (like at Starbucks) and keep your meter or CGM close by.
+If fall for you means warm, delicious drinks to keep toasty, do your research on those amazing pumpkin spice lattes, hot cocoa, apple cider, and peppermint mochas.
+These drinks are super sweet and delicious, but they also contain loads of sugar and can make your blood sugars jump if you're not careful.
+Make sure you ask about the nutritional information when ordering a sweet drink (like at Starbucks) and keep your meter or CGM close by.
 You can also enjoy these sweet beverages to treat a low, or share them with a friend!

 Did You Know?

-If you order a ‘short’ pumpkin-spiced latte at Starbucks (with whipped cream), it is exactly 27g of carb.
-Most customers are not aware of the ‘short’ size, but when you're dealing with T1D, it can be nice to have a smaller amount of sugar to account for.
-Be sure you know your options when you order food or drinks you suspect are high in sugar and carbs.
+A ‘short’ pumpkin spice latte at Starbucks (with whipped cream) is exactly 27g of carbs.
+Most customers are not aware of the ‘short’ (8oz) size, but it is an option which can be nice if you're looking for a smaller amount of sugar.
+Be sure you know your options when you order food or drinks!

 Always check yourself or keep your meter or CGM handy.
-With high sugary drinks, desserts and fatty meals (with tons of carbs), we need to keep close track of our numbers so that we can correct for highs and avoid lows
+With high-sugar drinks, desserts, and fatty meals (with tons of carbs), it helps to keep close track of your numbers so that you can correct for highs and avoid lows.

 Exercising helps when you are high - if you just can’t seem to get down from a high blood sugar, try going for a brisk fall walk or running through a pile of leaves!

-When in doubt, ask for nutritional facts (when out) or ask if a lot of sugar went into a dish
+When in doubt, ask for nutritional facts (when out) or ask if a lot of sugar went into a homemade dish.

 Don’t be too hard on yourself, with so many wonderfully sugary sweets, we are bound to be high now and again.
 Take each number as it comes -- you got this!